-Faith Baptist Church is moving toward an elder form of church polity that will reflect the biblical form of church governance.
-To this end, Dr. Garrett Starr preached a series of four sermons on elder polity in the New Testament church prior to the beginning of our Elder Selection Process which will include the nomination, evaluation, affirmation, and ordination of elders at Faith Baptist Church.
+Faith Baptist Church is moving toward an elder form of church polity that will reflect the biblical model of church governance.
+Our Lead Pastor, Dr. Garrett Starr, is leading our congregation through the Elder Selection Process which will include the nomination, evaluation, affirmation, and appointing of elders at Faith Baptist Church.

 The Steps of Our Transition to Elder Polity: